AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/reports/phase-4-writeup.md

 #### Description

 When a client communicates with a file or group server this threat states that messages sent between the user (**U**) and the server (**S**) can be reordered, saved for a replay attack, or modified by a malicious attacker.
-The following example shows how a malicious attacker (**A**) could intercept a message and reuse it to gain access to an unprotected server.
+The following examples show how a malicious attacker (**A**) could intercept a message and reuse it to gain access to an unprotected server.

-* The attacker intercepts a username and password meant for a server.
+* The attacker intercepts a username and password meant for a server and replays it to gain access to protected data.
 * **U** -> **A**: `<username, password>`
 * **A** -> **S**: `<username, password>`
 * **S** -> **A**: `<authenticated token>`
 * Once an attacker has an authenticated token it can use it to make attacks on the server.

+* The attacker intercepts a message and modifies it to change the original intended message.
+* **U** -> **A**: `<username, password, delete file B>`
+* **A** -> **S**: `<username, password, delete file A>`
+* Even if the attacker is able to just change parts of the message it can make unintended changes like the deletion of the wrong file.

 #### Protection

 Threat 4 from phase three was dealt with using a Diffie Hellman exchange.
 This exchange is signed in the case of a file server.
-To protect against this threat we will use a signed Diffie Hellman exhange for all communication between a Server and a Client.
+To protect against this threat we will use a signed Diffie Hellman exhange for all communication between a both file and group servers and a Client.
 The following is how this exchange works.

 * Bob picks random value a.
 * **B** -> **S**: `(g^a) mod q`